 Moreover, turn right and go through the gate.
 Follow the track due south.
 It has been badly eroded in places by off-road vehicles.
 The view has changed again.
 Now prominent is the ridge of Mynydd Tarw with Cadair Berwyn and Cadair Bronwen beyond.

-Lastly, on reaching a white cottage, the track joins two sealed lanes.
+Lastly, the track joins two sealed lanes on reaching a white cottage.
 Bear right.
 It is all downhill now, with views across to Llanarmon.
 On reaching the road, turn right, cross the bridge, and you are back in the village.

 Points of Interest